AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-inner.md

 ### Hints

-Hints that aid in the verifications carried out in this circuit or later iterations:
+Data that aids in the verifications carried out in this circuit or later iterations:

 - Index of the new contract.
 - Membership witness for the function leaf.